-Water is a valuable resource that we often take for granted.
-Here in Frederick we are living at the edge of what was once called the Great American Desert.
-The high quality of life that we are accustomed to here would not be possible without a constant source of clean water.
-Slightly more than half of all the water that we use is not for drinking, or cooking, or bathing, but instead it is used outside of our houses for our yards.
-This may not seem strange at first, but consider that throughout the year, your yard drinks more water than your entire family uses for everything inside of the house.
-This is why we must be conscious of our outdoor water usage, and we must take measures to conserve this precious resource.
-The Town has long-range plans to preserve and conserve our water resources now and in the future.
-As an example, the Town waters many parks and open space areas with water that comes from Boulder Creek, rather than with treated drinking water; but unless all residents of Frederick work together to conserve water, the Town’s efforts will not be effective.
+Slightly more than half of the water we use is not for drinking, cooking, or bathing, but instead, it is used outside of our houses for our yards.
+This may not seem strange at first, but consider that throughout the year, your yard drinks more water than your entire family uses for everything inside the house.
+This is why we must be conscious of the water used for irrigation, as we must take measures to conserve this precious resource.

 - Install an automatic sprinkler irrigation system for your yard that is on a timer (see table below for recommended watering amounts)

 - Set a schedule to only water up to 3 days/week, between 6 pm and 10 am

 - Don’t water your yard during the hottest part of the day (from 10 am to 6 pm)

 - Don’t water during periods of high wind, and make sure to turn off automatic sprinklers if it is raining

 - Make sure that your sprinklers don’t spray water onto sidewalks and non-vegetated areas

 - Consider changing your landscaping to types that require less water, such as xeriscaping